 A newly graduated medical doctor (e.g. intern, junior medical officer) will be considered a New Graduate while they are in a formalised graduate training program.
-Once the training is completed, they no longer qualify for reporting under the ATTC.
-If the person subsequently enrols in postgraduate/vocational study and they are receiving training related to this study, they will once again qualify for the ATTC under the training stage 'postgraduate/vocational trainee'.
-A clinician will remain considered as a New Graduate while they are receiving formalised training after their graduation.
-They will not qualify as postgraduate/vocational study until they commence formalised training in a postgraduate qualification.
+Once the training is completed, they no longer meet the definition of teaching and training for ABF purposes.
+If the person subsequently enrols in postgraduate/vocational study and they are receiving training activities provided public health services related to this study, they will once again meet the criteria for teaching and training for ABF purposes under the training stage 'postgraduate/vocational trainee'.
+A clinician will remain as a new graduate while they are receiving formalised training after their graduation.